 Closing his eyes briefly to counter the sudden information rush, he looked at the sleeping figure on one of the bunks.
-That was his special anti fatigue clone, sleeping most of the time so that he the alpha could get an instant energy boost when he needed it.
+That was his special anti-fatigue clone, sleeping most of the time so that the alpha could get an instant energy boost when he needed it.
 Like right now.

 He brought his arm down with the recently acquired force and skill of a pro baseball pitcher and smacked the sleeping clone in the head and held on, performing the exchange.

 The sleeping clone didn’t react at first, slowly rising from the bed and rubbing his eyes awake.
-He the yawned and asked: “chale, why am I so tired all of a sudden?”
+He then yawned and asked, “chale, why am I so tired all of a sudden?”

-Number two, still expecting some psychic backlash pointed silently to Ako Adjei standing over him.
+Number 2, still expecting some psychic backlash pointed silently to Ako Adjei standing over him.

-This lessened the tension in the room a bit, as they all started talking nervously at once .
-The sleepy clone’s smug attitude suddenly turned serious as he faced Ako-Adjei and said: “seriously though, why do you always have to wake me up like that?
-There’s literally zero benefit from doing that”
+This lessened the tension in the room a bit, as they all started talking nervously at once.
+The sleepy clone’s smug attitude suddenly turned serious as he faced Ako-Adjei.

 “Eh, what can I say?
 All that psychic stress does weird things to a person.
 I’ll try to be careful next time.”